dylancdavis/blog-sharing/README.md

   - Username: demo
   - Password: password

-Or, feel free to create your own account!
-However, do NOT use a password you use on other sites!
-This is a personal project only, and I make no guarantee as to the long-term security of its passwords.
+Or, you can create your own example account.

 ## Features